ryanbateman/hivemq-mcp/docs/tree.md

 ├── tsconfig.json
 ├── tsdoc.json
 └── typedoc.json
 ```

-_Note: This tree excludes files and directories matched by .gitignore and common patterns like node_modules._
+_Note: This tree excludes files and directories matched by .gitignore and default patterns._